quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

 ==========================================

-Monaca CLI provides command line interface for using Monaca Cloud from your local PC.
+Monaca CLI provides command line interface for using Monaca Cloud from your host PC.
 With Monaca CLI, you can:

-- Create new local projects, import or clone existing projects on Monaca Cloud into your local PC.
+- Create new local projects, import or clone existing projects in Monaca Cloud into your host PC.
 - Debug your app with inspector integration.
-- Support transpiler options.
+- Support transpiler options for transpilable projects such as ReactJS and Angular2 projects.
 - Remote build your projects without any setups locally.